 4. Start small and scale or ‘the less is more’

-5. Split the product concept elaboration into iterations
+5. Building a product: split the concept elaboration into iterations

 It is worth noting that every next stage of the product development process will cost you more than the previous one.
-Thus, the Railsware team recommends splitting it into several iterations:
+To develop a product, the Railsware team recommends splitting it into several iterations:

 - Spot the problem and interview potential users to validate the idea.